ucldc/rikolti/adrs/asyncio.md

 ## Notes

+### Vernacular Metadata Fetcher Notes
-Code for this component lives at `metadata_fetcher`.
+Code for this the vernacular metadata fetcher lives at `metadata_fetcher`.

 `metadata_fetcher/lambda_function.py` handles determining which style of fetcher to use, initializing the Fetcher object, and takes care of all the timeout handling.
 The AWS Lambda function takes a json object such as: